A Central Limit Theorem for Punctuated Equilibrium: Asymptotic regimes --- main results

+converges, then $\sqrt{(n/\ln n)}~\overline{Y}_{n}$ is asymptotically normally distributed with mean $0$ and variance $2+\sigma_{\upsilon}^{2}/\sigma_{a}^{2}$. \end{enumerate} \end{theorem} It is worth pointing out that Thm. \ref{thmCLTYOUjpsae0} covers the extreme cases $p=0$ and $p=1$.
+The convergence conditions on the expectations look rather daunting, however they will simplify very compactly if $\sigma_{c,k}^{2}$ and $p_{k}$ are constant or $\sigma_{c,k}^{4}p_{k} \to 0$ (with density $1$).
+These we discuss after the proof of the theorem, when we also mention why the assumptions on these expectations are necessary.

+\begin{remark} In the original arXiv preprint of this paper it was stated that convergence to normality in the $\alpha \ge 0.5$ regimes will only take place if $\sigma_{c,k}^{4}p_{k}$ is bounded and goes to $0$ with density $1$.
+Normality in the $\alpha=0.5$ and $p_{k}=1$ regimes was noticed thanks to the collaboration with Torkel Erhardsson \citep{KBarTErh2019arXiv} and then, the results and proofs in this manuscript were adjusted. \end{remark}

-\begin{remark} The assumption $\sigma_{c,n}^{4}p_{n} \to 0$ with density $1$ is an essential one for the limit to be a normal distribution, when $\alpha \ge 0.5$.
+\begin{remark} The assumption $\sigma_{c,k}^{4}p_{k}(1-p_{k}) \to 0$ with density $1$ is an essential one for the limit to be a normal distribution, when $\alpha > 0.5$.
 This is visible from the proof of Lemma \ref{lemvarEexpPhi}.
-In fact, this is the key difference that the jumps bring in --- if they occur too often (or with too large magnitude), then they will disrupt the weak convergence.
+In fact, this is the key difference that the jumps bring in---if their magnitude or their uncertainty in occurrence is too large, then they will disrupt the weak convergence.

-One natural way is to keep $\sigma_{c,n}^{2}$ constant and allow $p_{n} \to 0$, the chance of jumping becomes smaller relative to the number of species.
-Alternatively $\sigma_{c,n}^{2} \to 0$, which could mean that with more and more species --- smaller and smaller jumps occur at speciation.
-Actually, this could be biologically more realistic --- as there are more and more species, then there is more and more competition and smaller and smaller differences in phenotype drive the species apart.
-Specialization occurs and tinier and tinier niches are filled. \end{remark}
+One possible way of achieving the above condition is to keep $\sigma_{c,k}^{2}$ constant and allow $p_{k} \to 0$, the chance of jumping becomes smaller relative to the number of species.
+Alternatively, $\sigma_{c,k}^{2} \to 0$, which could mean that with more and more species---smaller and smaller jumps occur at speciation.
+Actually, one could intuitively think of this as biologically more realistic.
+We are in the Yule, no extinction, case so with time there will be more and more species (species here can be understood, if it helps intuition as non--mixing, for some reason, populations).
+If they all live in some spatially confined area, then as the number of species grows there could be more and more competition.
+If one considers a trait that is related to what is competed for, then smaller and smaller differences in phenotype could drive the species apart.
+Specialization occurs and tinier and tinier niches are filled.
+This reasoning of course further assumes that the number of individuals grows with the number of species.
+Furthermore, under the considered YOUj model the long time mean, $\theta$, is the same for all species, so even though there is an initial displacement (into a different niche) with time the trait will try to revert to its optimum.
+Hence, the above is not aiming for making any authoritative biological statements, nor provide an interpretation of the whole YOUj model.
+Rather, it has as its goal of giving some intuition on jump variance decreasing to $0$ with time/number of species. \end{remark}